MPiwowarski/inforgen-angularJS/README.md

 "# inforgen"

 1. Creation of the database.
-Open backend project in the Visual Studio
+* Open backend project in the Visual Studio
-Open Package Manager Console
+* Open Package Manager Console
-type command: Enable-Migrations
+* type command: Enable-Migrations
-then type command: Update-Database
+* then type command: Update-Database
-The database should be created automatically with tables and sample data.
+* The database should be created automatically with tables and sample data.
 If no then check if your connections string in .config file is ok.

 2. Run the WebAPI
-Try to run the MyApp.WebAPI project in the debug mode.
+* Try to run the MyApp.WebAPI project in the debug mode.
-If the url in your web browser is different than the url in MyApp.WebAPI/Web.config -> http://localhost:59649, please change the value of appUrl node in <appSettings> section to your url.
+* If the url in your web browser is different than the url in MyApp.WebAPI/Web.config -> http://localhost:59649, please change the value of appUrl node in <appSettings> section to your url.

 3. Run the Web UI
-Open cmder and go to the directory of the frontend folder Type command: npm install
+* Open cmder and go to the directory of the frontend folder
-Then typ command: bower install
+* Type command: npm install
-Check if the field appUrl in src/config.json is the same as address of WepAPI
+* Then typ command: bower install

-To run the web ui type command: gulp serve
+* To run the web ui type command: gulp serve